-It is now September 30th, 2015, just over 1 year since Dave passed away.
+Upon writing this, it’s now September 30th, 2015, just over one year since Dave passed away.
 It’s with a heavy heart that I share these photographs with you all.
 I never took this project lightly and I still don’t know if I should even share these photographs with you all, but I wanted to tell this amazing story about a man who gave it all he had to fight this disease and in the process loved his son and his wife with all of his heart.